 Conservative treatment for herniated discs usually begins with bed rest and taking anti-inflammatory and pain medications as needed.
-Applying hot or cold compresses, sometimes alternately, may be recommended.
-Muscle relaxants may be prescribed to diminish muscle spasms in the back.
+We may recommend applying hot or cold compresses, sometimes alternately.
+We may also prescribe muscle relaxants to diminish muscle spasms in the back.
 Sometimes, a course of physical therapy to stretch and strengthen back and abdominal muscles provides relief.
-Epidural injections of a corticosteroid may be administered to reduce nerve irritation and facilitate healing.
+Epidural injections of a corticosteroid is also an option to help reduce nerve irritation and facilitate healing.
 For some patients, chiropractic care or some type of alternative medicine provides relief.

 Herniated Disc Surgery

 When the condition does not respond to these measures, and the patient is still experiencing pain, surgery may be necessary.
 This is true in approximately 10 percent of herniated disc cases.
 The type of procedure performed depends on where the herniated disc is located, and the severity of the damage.
 There are several surgical options.
-All of these operations are performed in the hospital under general anesthesia:
+Our office performs all of these in the hospital under general anesthesia: